-"Early Intervention is critical to preventing the devastating symptoms seen in Parkinson’s disease.
-My Lab will focus on the thing that makes neurons special, chemo-electric signal transduction.
-We will specifically look at the timeline of the disease to understand which early phenotypes are critical to the late stage neuronal loss observed.
-In this way we can develop therapeutics to halt the progression of the disease before it ever truly manifests."
+"Early intervention is critical to preventing the devastating symptoms seen in Parkinson’s disease.
+My lab focuses on the thing that makes neurons special, chemo-electric signal transduction and temporal encoding.
+We will look at the progression of the disease over time to understand how and when this communicative role between neurons breaks down."
 Dayne Beccano-Kelly

 UK DRI Group Leader